Leading Through Innovation

-HRC held its second annual Time to THRIVE conference in 2015, a national event that promotes safety, inclusion and well-being for LGBTQ youth.
+HRC held its fourth annual Time to THRIVE Conference in 2017, a national event that promotes safety, inclusion and well-being for LGBTQ youth.
 The conference brings together a broad audience of youth-serving professionals, including K-12 educators, mental health providers, pediatricians, religious leaders, recreational athletic coaches, and more, with the goal of creating a thriving LGBTQ youth population.
 In two years, the conference has included inspiring speakers such as Chelsea Clinton, Betty DeGeneres, Michael Sam, Jazz Jennings, Judy Shepard, and Ellen Page, who bravely announced for the first time her decision to live openly and authentically.